-Setting a boundary is about valuing yourself enough, which can look different for every individual, by deciding what you don’t want to accept from others anymore.
-This boundary can also look different for everyone.
-For myself, it was when my mom passed away, everyone had an opinion of her as a person and thought now that she was gone, they were free to share.
-It hurt me because she was my mother and part of my identity.
-For some, I stopped visiting, the travel and my time (I repeat MY time) was more valuable.
-For others, it was a difficult conversation, letting them know how those comments affected me.
-Some got it and we were able to move forward, for those that didn’t, it is now an off-limits topic.
-If they start, I walk away or depending on the relationship, redirect the conversation.
+Setting a boundary is about valuing yourself enough to decide what you don’t want to accept from others anymore.
+This boundary looks different for everyone.
+For me, it was when my mom passed away.
+Everyone had an opinion of her as a person and thought now that she was gone, they were free to share.
+It hurt me.
+She was my mother and part of my identity.
+For some, I stopped visiting.
+The travel and my time (I repeat MY time) was more valuable.
+For others, it was a difficult conversation — letting them know how those comments affected me.
+Some got it and we were able to move forward.
+For those who didn’t, it is now an off-limits topic.
+If they start, I walk away or redirect the conversation.

-Boundaries for your child
+Boundaries for Your Child

-Show of hands, how many of you grew up in families where at either the beginning or end of every gathering you are told something along the lines of “give (insert family member name) a hug” as you are telling everyone either “hello” or “goodbye”?
+Show of hands, how many of you grew up in families where at every gathering you are told something along the lines of “give (insert family member name) a hug”?
 Sound familiar?
-How many of you dreaded this moment, hated this moment, felt awkward and didn’t want to be touched?
-This is a real thing in many families.
+How many of you dreaded this moment?
+Hated this moment?
+Felt awkward and didn’t want to be touched?
 I have spent the better part of almost 10 years now advocating for the prevention of child abuse and this gives me chills every time I think about it.

-How to cope
+How to Cope